Why and How Choosing a Good Point of View Is Important in Nature Photography

 Taking pictures at eye level prevents distortion of the subjects.

-This is a very interesting perspective on landscape, wildlife, or underwater photography.
+This is a interesting perspective on landscape, wildlife, or underwater photography.
 This original technique enables the photographer to balance a photograph better by providing a strong point of reference.

 Photos taken from ground level are calm and relaxing.